What is the best garden pond liner?

 Can you use a tarp as pond liner?

 It’s not recommended to use a tarpaulin to line a pond as there’s no guarantee from the manufacturer that it won’t leak or break down over time.
 Or even that it’s safe for fish.
-A purpose-built Swell pond liner can be as cheap as a tarpaulin and comes with a guarantee, so why take the risk?
+A purpose-built quality pond liners can be as cheap as a tarpaulin and comes with a guarantee, so why take the risk?

 How much pond liner do I need?

 To calculate how much pond liner you need, measure the maximum width, maximum length and maximum depth, then add double the depth measurement onto both width and length to get the size of pond liner you need.
 Then add another 30cm/12” onto the width and length to give you some spare liner for laying around the edge.

 If you want an accurate calculation and peace of mind that you are buying the right size, use the Swell Pond Liner calculator here https://www.swelluk.com/pond-liner-calculator.html

 Exposed pond liner can look unsightly around the edge of the pond and spoil that natural look you want to create.
 If digging a pond at ground level remove 30cm/12” of turves all the way around the pond, put the liner down, cut it to the edge of the lawn and then replace the turves over the top.
 The lawn will then come right up to the water’s edge, looking natural, and making it suitable for wildlife to leave or enter the water.